vb-consulting/NpgsqlRest/options.md

 - Type: `CommentsMode`
 - Default: `CommentsMode.OnlyWithHttpTag`

-Configure how the comment annotations will behave:
-- `Ignore` will create all endpoints and ignore comment annotations.
-- `ParseAll` will create all endpoints and parse comment annotations to alter the endpoint.
-- `OnlyWithHttpTag` (default) will only create endpoints that contain the `HTTP` tag in the comments and then parse comment annotations.
+Configure how the comment annotations will behave. `Ignore` will create all endpoints and ignore comment annotations. `ParseAll` will create all endpoints and parse comment annotations to alter the endpoint. `OnlyWithHttpTag` (default) will only create endpoints that contain the `HTTP` tag in the comments and then parse comment annotations.

 ## ConnectionString